White9shadow/NRFO/README.md

-## NRFO 🚀
+# NRFO 🚀
-## NO ROOT FULL OPTIMIZATION
+# NO ROOT FULL OPTIMIZATION
-## Usage 🔢
+# Usage 🔢

-#1. all required
+1. all required

    -Shizuku
    -Termux

 #2.extract:
+   - create a folder named NRFO

-   -extract the NRFO.zip on intaral storage
+   -extract the NRFO.zip on NRFO folder you created on Interal storage

+3.Shizuku
+   -run shizuku and connect wireless debuging

-#3.Run the scrip
+4.Run the script
    - Launch the termux app on your Android device
    ```
  sh /sdcard/NRFO/rish
   ```
-#4.put following command to install the optimizer
+5.put following command to install the optimizer